springapidev/Data-Structure-And-Algorithm-Using-C/README.md

 # Data-Structure-And-Algorithm-Using-C
-This Repo is realted to Data Structure And Algorithm Using C
+This Repo is related to Data Structure And Algorithm Using C

 Index:
 Data Structure

 1. Array

     Sorting: